CodeIntegrity/SpexFlow/README.md

 ### Run vs Chain

-- **Run**: executes one node (requires predecessors succeeded, except Code Search can run with its own query).
+- **Run**: executes one node.
+If the node has any incoming edges, all predecessors must be `success`.
 - **Chain**: executes the whole downstream subgraph from a node, respecting dependencies, and shows progress in **Chain Manager**.

 ### Locked / Muted